How to Build or Edit Data Flow

 Third, select an action you want to be executed.
 Depending on the target you want to write data to, you can perform different types of actions, among which — Insert, Upsert, Update, Delete, Execute Command.
 The types of actions depend strictly on the cloud app or database you have selected as a target.
 After you have selected an action (for example Insert), in the Table drop-down list, you need to choose which table you want to insert data to.

 Optionally, you may also specify Returning feature, which is available for an Insert action only.
 This feature allows returning the ids (or any other fields) of the records inserted to target back to a field (or fields) of the corresponding source record.
 And finally, you may optionally specify additional action parameters by clicking next to Parameters and opening the Mapping Editor.
-You can read more about the Mapping Editor and the possibilities it offers here.

 Connecting Components with Links